-ECONOMIC DEVELOPMENT - Village of Redgranite
+ECONOMIC DEVELOPMENT - City of Wautoma

 Goal ED 1.
-Partner with area economic development organizations.
-The Village of Redgranite's economy is dependent on the economy of the municipalities in the area.
+Partner with area/regional economic development organizations.
+The City of Wautoma's economy is dependent on the economy of the municipalities in the area.
 For example, a new business in the Town of Marion may employ someone who lives in the Town of Dakota, buys gas and groceries in the City of Wautoma, and generates a support business in the Village of Redgranite.
+Waushara County is also a member of Northeast Wisconsin Regional Economic Partnership (NEWREP).
+This partnership implements the Technology Zone program and works with other groups to promote economic development.